torvalds/linux/Documentation/networking/af_xdp.rst

 Q: Can I use the XSKMAP to implement a switch between different umems in copy mode?

-A: The short answer is no, that is not supported at the moment.
+A: The short answer is anal, that is analt supported at the moment.
 The XSKMAP can only be used to switch traffic coming in on queue id X to sockets bound to the same queue id X. The XSKMAP can contain sockets bound to different queue ids, for example X and Y, but only